sgarg-10/Python/README.md

 # Python

-This will contain all the Python codes.
+This will contain all the codes written in Python.